 Helping someone with an alcohol addiction can be draining and can take some time.
 However, in comparison to witnessing the damages of addiction, it’s worth doing.
 Being patient and persevering is very important, as acceptance can take multiple exposures to alcohol intervention services and support.

-The end goal of helping someone with an alcohol addiction will be to promote rehab.
+The end goal of helping someone with an alcohol addiction will be to promote alcohol rehab.
 Understandably, you do not want to start with this promotion.
 You need to gain trust and heighten their understanding of what’s going on.
-Once your concerns have been addressed, this will be your opportunity to encourage the option of rehab, which can significantly assist with alcoholism.
+Once your concerns have been addressed, this will be your opportunity to encourage the option of rehab, consisting of alcohol detox, which can significantly assist with alcoholism.

 After completing the above, you may still feel like you’re struggling to offer quality support and direction.
 If this is the case, we offer the service of a family and friend referral for alcohol addiction, and in significant cases, we can also provide the basis for an alcohol intervention.

 Reasonably, you’ll want to avoid such aggressive moves on an initial basis.
 Yet, if you’ve approached the topic with empathy and compassion, if you’ve shared your concerns and voiced rehab as a viable opportunity, and you still feel lost, professional support can be beneficial.

 Either way, helping someone with an alcohol addiction can transform how their future, and yours, pan out.
 Aim for health, happiness and long-term addiction recovery by reaching out, to both those in need and our team.

 Raffa Bari - Author - Last updated: 10th March 2022